Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 1. Celebrate the Engagement

-Whether it's helping to plan the engagement party, or arranging some celebratory drinks with the maid of honour, other bridesmaids and the bride or groom - celebrating the upcoming wedding and the fact that the couple have officially chosen their 'I do crew' is an absolute must.
+Whether it's helping to plan the engagement party, or arranging some celebratory drinks with the maid of honour, other bridesmaids and the soon-to-be-wed couple, celebrating the upcoming wedding and the fact that the couple have officially chosen their 'I do crew' is an absolute must.
 This is also your chance to establish with the couple just how hands-on you're willing to be when it comes to planning.

 2. Establish the Finances

 Before you begin tasks such as shopping for bridesmaid outfits and booking hair and makeup, you should make sure you establish with the bride who is expected to pay for what.
-Approach the conversation with an open mind - whilst it is tradition for the couple to pay for wedding party outfits, this isn't always the case and it will very much depend on hers and her partner's wedding budget.
+Approach the conversation with an open mind – while it is tradition for the couple to pay for wedding party outfits, this isn't always the case and it will very much depend on their wedding budget.

 Make sure you consider any extras such as accessories and hair and makeup, too.
 This is important to establish before any purchases are made, as it may affect yours or their choices.